WHO SHOULD ATTEND

 The World-Leading Forum for Leakage Management...

-...This Congress Is Now Established As A Brand Leader -
+...This Conference Is Now Established As A Brand Leader -

 For Water Company Practitioners To Exchange Information on Topical Case Studies And Learn About Best Practice Technologies For Assessing, Monitoring And Reducing Leakage In Their Networks